Celebrating the wonders of our peatland

 As well as ensuring that these recollections are not consigned to the dustbin of history, it was also an opportunity to nurture an appreciation and pride amongst the local community, in particular the younger generation, in their local heritage.
 During the course of the project a close relationship was formed between local communities and schools, and many bog and peatland based activities were held – from cutting and stacking peat and dyeing wool using plants from the bot, to a rush candle making evening at Yr Ysgwrn.

-An important aspect of the National Lottery Heritage Fund was the development of an exhibtion at the end of the two year period that would bring together all the research and findings.
+An important aspect of the National Lottery Heritage Fund was the development of an exhibition at the end of the two year period that would bring together all the research and findings.
 The aim of the exhibition is to spark and encourage an interest in our natural environment, and generate a will to protect it for future generations.

-In the exhibtion, the peatlands’ history and traditions are brought to life through the medium of film, audio clips and old equipment that were used for peat cutting.
+In the exhibition, the peatlands’ history and traditions are brought to life through the medium of film, audio clips and old equipment that were used for peat cutting.
 Some treasures found buried deep in bogs will also be on show!

 Haf Roberts, Project Officer said: